fluffyemily/cross-platform-rust/README.md

 # cross-platform-rust
 Example project showing a rust library running on multiple platforms.

+Current version shows a rust library running on an iOS app only.
+Android and web based examples are coming soon.

 First, we have to [install Xcode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&amp;mt=12) and then set up Xcode build tools.
 If you already have the build tools installed and they are up to date, you can skip this step.
 ```
 xcode-select --install